WolframResearch/AWSLambda-WolframLanguage/Examples/aws-sam/http-mode/README.md

 - **Parameter OnDemandLicenseEntitlementID**: Your license entitlement ID from the previous step.
 This parameter is masked, so the text you type/paste will not be echoed back to you.
 - **Image Repository for ExampleHTTPFunction**: The ECR `repositoryUri` from the previous step.
 - **Confirm changes before deploy**: If enabled, any change sets will be shown to you for manual review before execution.
 If disabled, the AWS SAM CLI will automatically deploy application changes without prompting for review.
-- **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the included AWS Lambda function(s) to access AWS services.
+- **Allow SAM CLI IAM role creation**: Enter `y`.
+Many AWS SAM templates, including this example, create AWS IAM roles required for the included AWS Lambda function(s) to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack that creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 - **ExampleHTTPFunction may not have authorization defined, Is this okay?**: This is [a security message](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-deploying.html#serverless-deploying-troubleshooting) warning you that the API Gateway API route linked to your Lambda function is configured to be publicly accessible.
 You can safely bypass this warning for the purposes of this walkthrough by typing `y`.
-In production scenarios or situations involving sensitive data you should evaluate the security requirements of your application.
+In production scenarios or situations involving sensitive data, you should evaluate the security requirements of your application.
-- **Save arguments to configuration file**: If enabled, your choices will be saved to a `samlconfig.toml` configuration file in the current directory, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.
+- **Save arguments to configuration file**: Enter `y`.
+If enabled, your choices will be saved to a `samlconfig.toml` configuration file in the current directory, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.
 - **SAM configuration file** and **SAM configuration environment**: If you enabled the previous option, these options allow you to configure how the configuration file is saved.
 You may leave these options at their default values.

 For more information, see [the documentation for `sam deploy`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).